 The Morris County Division of Public Health’s Environmental Services Unit, the certified County Agency pursuant to NJSA 26:3-85 et. seq. for the provision of environmental heath services under the County Environmental Health Act (CEHA), which oversees the implementation of the Morris County CEHA Program.
 Areas of service under the CEHA Program include:

 Morris County has taken a stance against illegal dumping.
-The Office of Health Management has designated a Solid Waste Enforcement Investigator who conducts random, trail camera surveillance and patrols on major illegal dumpsites county-wide.
+The Division of Public Health has designated a Solid Waste Enforcement Investigator who conducts random, trail camera surveillance and patrols on major illegal dumpsites county-wide.
 If convicted, you can be fined up to $5,000.00, be subject to loss of driver’s license for a period of six months to a year, forfeiture of vehicles used or intended for use in lawful transportation or disposal of solid waste, and/or community service for up to 90 days.

 To report illegal dumping, call us at 973-631-5486 or the NJDEP Hotline at 1-877-WARN DEP.

 UASI Lab Analysis Truck/HAZMAT 3 used to deploy high end equipment during a CBRNE Type response.
 The HAZMAT Team consists of four (4) full time Environmental Services members as well as eight (8) Team members from various Departments of the County which include Public Works, the Motor Service Center, and Engineering.
 All Environmental Staff and HAZMAT Team members are currently certified as NJSP-HMRU HAZMAT 80-Hour Technicians.
 The Staff and Team also have some members that are NJSP Tanker or Railcar Specialist trained, along with the advanced NJSP-HMRU CBRNE (Chemical, Biological, Radioactive, Nuclear, Explosive) Technician trained.